 Using the bottom as a reference you can get the baits up off the bottom and into the strike zone where the fish are.

-There’s many ways to get your baits into the right part of the water column and in front of the feeding fish and the Santee Cooper Rig is one of them.
+There are many ways to get your baits into the right part of the water column and in front of the feeding fish and the Santee Cooper Rig is one of them.

 The leader length can be adjusted based on where the fish are holding or feeding and there’s really no limit to where you can target fish (within reason).
-I’ve used this catfish rig to target fish as far as eight to ten feet of the bottom by simply adjusting the leader length and getting the baits in the right area.
+I’ve used this catfish rig to target fish as far as eight to ten feet from the bottom by simply adjusting the leader length and getting the baits in the right area.

 Tackle Needed For The Santee Cooper Rig